dereksmith2018/portfolio/README.md

 -bootstrap

+###Support:
-###Support: contact or follow me on github dereksmith2018
+Contact or follow me on github dereksmith2018

 ### Copyright to Derek Smith